PrefectHQ/prefect/docs/guides/settings.md

 ```
 </div>

-Removing the default profile resets it:
+Remove the default profile to reset it:

 <div class="terminal">
 ```bash